AliAbdelaal/aliabdelaal.github.io/_pages/about.md

 title: "About"
 ---

-Welcome to technical blog 👋!
+Welcome to my technical blog 👋!

-I write about python development, machine learning and natural language processing, in a application focused way to help deliver a working project rather than just the theory.
+I write about python development, machine learning and natural language processing, in an application focused way to help deliver a working project rather than just the theory.

 I have other technical blogs that you can also check 🤓